 Remote Area and Responsibility

 The activities offered by Poisson Blanc Regional Park take place in in areas far from medical services.
 Thus, if there’s an emergency and an evacuation is necessary, long wait periods are to be expected.
 These delays can be critical and contribute worsen an injury or condition.

 Anyone leaving for a stay on the Poisson Blanc reservoir is responsible for their own safety and agrees to adopt a preventive attitude towards themselves and other people around them.
-This person also accepts to play an active role in the management of the risks associate to the activities done during his stay (injury, drowning, hypothermia, burn or heat stroke, etc.).
+This person also accepts to play an active role in the management of the risks associate to the activities done during his stay.

 At any time, you can reach emergency services by dialing 911 on your cell phone, even outside the reception areas.
 This is the first number to dial in an emergency.
 If you don’t have access to a cell phone, you can blow your whistle three times to let people around you know you’re in danger and need help.

 Note that an emergency puts a person’s life in immediate danger.
-In the event of a minor injury, contact the park reception at 1-819-767-2999 within opening hours for assistance.
+In the event of a minor injury, contact the park reception within opening hours for assistance.

 Safety Tip on the Reservoir

 1. If you hear thunder, reach the bank and wait in a safe spot.

 2. Always make decisions based on the skills of the less experienced person in the group.

 4. Always have a lighter and a cell phone with you in a waterproof pouch.